CaioRochaCaldas/adidas-selenium-automation/README.md

 ## Test Cases
 - EndToEnd

-- Search Product and Filter by Color

-- Search Product By Valid Name

-- Search Product With Invalid Name

 - Add Product To Cart

+- Remove Product From Cart

+- Search Product And Apply Filter

+- Find Store By Valid Address

+- Find Store By Invalid Address

 - Update Product Quantity In Cart

 - Clear Product From Cart Using Button

+- Nike Logo Displayed On Load

+- Verify SearchField Is Visible And Functional

+- Verify Login Button Opens The Login Page

 ## Website Screenshots
 * __Home Page__